traverson/halfred/README.md

 * `allLinks()`: Alias for `allLinkArrays`
 * `linkArray(key)`: Returns the array of links for the given `key`, or `null` if there are no links for this `key`.
 * `link(key)`: Returns the first element of the array of links for the given `key` or `null` if there are no links for this `key`.
 * `allEmbeddedResourceArrays()`: Returns an object which has an array for each embedded resource that was present in the source object.
 See below why each embedded resource is represented as an array.
+Each element of any of this arrays is in turn a `Resource` object.
 * `allEmbeddedArrays()`: Alias for `allEmbeddedResourceArrays()`
 * `allEmbeddedResources()`: Alias for `allEmbeddedResourceArrays()`
 * `embeddedResourceArray(key)`:  Returns the array of embedded resources for the given `key`, or `null` if there are no embedded resources for this `key`.
+Each element of this arrays is in turn a `Resource` object.
 * `embeddedArray(key)`: Alias for `embeddedResourceArray()`.
 * `embeddedResource(key)`: Returns the first element of the array of embedded resources for the given `key` or `null` if there are no embedded resources for this `key`.
+The returend object is a `Resource` object.
 * `embedded(key)`: Alias for `embeddedResource(key)`
 * `validationIssues()`: Returns all validation issues.
+Validation issues are only gathered if validation has been turned on by calling `halfred.enableValidation()` before calling `halfred.parse`.
 * `validation()`: Alias for `validationIssues()`

+In addition to the methods mentioned here, `resource` has all properties of the source object.
+This is also true for embedded resource objects.
+The non-HAL properties (that is, any property except `_links` and `_embedded`) are copied over to the Resource object.
+This is always a shallow copy, so modifying the a non-HAL property in the Resource object might also alter the source object and vice versa.

+The Resource object also has the properties `_links` and `_embedded` but they might differ from the `_links`/`_embedded` properties in the source object (Halfred applies some normalization to them).
+These are not intended to be accessed by clients directly, instead, use the provided methods to work with links and embedded resources.

 #### Links And Embedded Resources